-On an annual basis, the internal auditor reports to the board of Trustees, through the Audit and Risk Committee on the operation of the systems of control and on the discharge of the Trustees' financial responsibilities and annually prepares a summary report to the committee outlining areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.
+On an annual basis, the internal auditor reports to the Board of Trustees, through the Audit and Risk Committee on the operation of the systems of control and on the discharge of the Trustees' financial responsibilities and annually prepares a summary report to the committee outlining areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.

-The academy trust has confirmed that the appointee has delivered their schedule of work as planned and that no material control issues were noted as having arisen as a result of the work
+The Academy Trust has confirmed that the appointee has delivered their schedule of work as planned.
+No material control issues were noted and no areas of non-compliance with prevailing guidance such as the Academy Trust Handbook.